 So, given that there were people here in these islands before the English arrived; what shall we call them?

-Easy; in Ireland they were called the Irish and in Britain they were called the British!
+Easy; in Ireland irish people were called the Irish and in Britain and the British isles they were called the British!

 Yet what of their descendants?
 If there is a thread of cultural, ethnic and linguistic continuity between those ancient people and the modern peoples of Ireland, Scotland, Isle of Man, Wales, Cornwall and Brittany, why are we now known as ‘Celtic’?

 It is certainly true that no one living in Britain or Ireland ever called themselves ‘Celtic’ before the 18th century.

 The term ‘Celtic’ to mean these non-English inhabitants of our Atlantic sea-board was coined by the great pioneering linguist, Welsh scholar and patriot Edward Lhwyd.
 He needed a word to describe the related family of non-English languages spoken from Scotland to Brittany, avoiding the term ‘British’ because that word had suddenly acquired a new meaning.
 With the Act of Union in 1707, a new political identity was officially created; to be ‘British’ now meant to be Scottish and/or English (both Welsh and Cornish were subsumed within the ‘English’ category).

 Without a great deal of supporting reasoning, Lhwyd chose the word ‘Celtic’.
 This is still the recognised term for our language group but has now grown to also include the peoples of those lands.

 Critics would say that if, anciently, no-one ever said ‘I am a Celt’ how can we look back now and say ‘They were Celts?’.
 Yet no one living in America ever called themselves a ‘Native American’ until recently.